-Some formats expect to start with empty file and only translated strings to be included (eg. Android string resources), while others expect to have all keys present (eg. GNU Gettext).
-In some situations this really doesn't depend on the format, but rather on framework you use to handle the translation (eg. with JSON files).
+Some formats expect to start with empty file and only translated strings to be included (for example Android string resources), while others expect to have all keys present (for example GNU Gettext).
+In some situations this really doesn't depend on the format, but rather on framework you use to handle the translation (for example with JSON files).